 No, there is no need to cover a chicken while it roasts.
 Roast the chicken uncovered so the skin browns and crisps up.

-The unofficial test is to wiggle the legs—if they move easily, the chicken is done.
+The unofficial test is to wiggle the legs—if they move easily, the chicken could be done.
 If there's resistance, the joint isn’t fully cooked.

 For accuracy, use a digital meat thermometer.
 The thickest part of the breast should reach 165°F, and the thighs should be at least 175°F. Let the chicken rest for 10 minutes before carving to keep the juices in.

-A 3 to 5-pound chicken will roast in under an hour.
+A 3 to 5-pound chicken will roast in about an hour.

 Fresh basil gives the best flavor, but if you don’t have any, you can use dried basil.
 Use about one-third of the amount since dried herbs are more concentrated.